Everyday Rewards

 Everyday Rewards, known as Woolworths Rewards between 2015 and 2020, is a customer loyalty program owned and operated in Australia and New Zealand by Woolworths Group.
-Members can earn points in the program from Woolworths Group companies (Woolworths Supermarkets, Big W, BWS, MyDeal, Everyday Market, BigW Market etc), as well as partner brands like Ampol, Bupa and Origin Energy.
+Members can earn points in the program from Woolworths Group companies (Woolworths, Big W, BWS, MyDeal, Everyday Market, BigW Market etc), as well as partner brands like Ampol, Bupa and Origin Energy.
 Qantas Frequent Flyer program members can convert 2,000 Everyday Rewards points to 1,000 Frequent Flyer points as part of a partnership between the two companies.

 As of August 2023, Everyday Rewards has over 14.5 million members.
 As of November 2024, there are 1.8 million active members in New Zealand.
 Members can access their Everyday Rewards card through the app, by adding it to digital wallets like Google Wallet, or by ordering a physical card online.
 Accrued points can then by redeemed at Woolworths Group stores (at a rate of 2,000 points for an discount), or converted to 1,000 Qantas Frequent Flyer points.
 Spending or more in a Woolworths Supermarket also gives a 4c/litre fuel discount voucher at participating Ampol or EG Australia branded outlets.